 1840.
 Manchester is booming.
 Its cotton industry is world famous.
 But life expectancy is just 26.

-On this walk, you will discover another side of nineteenth century Manchester: teeming slums and squalid living conditions, widespread disease and chronic health conditions, child labour and illiteracy, drinking and prostitution.
+Discover another side of 19th century Manchester: squalid slums, widespread disease, chronic health conditions, child labour and illiteracy, drinking and prostitution.

 A largely flat route around the city centre and its fringes